appbaseio/mirage/README.md

 http://127.0.0.1:9200/_plugin/mirage

 ``Note:`` If you use Elasticsearch from a different port, the URL to access and the http.cors.allow-origin value in the configuration file would change accordingly.

+Mirage can be used along with ⊞ [DejaVu](https://github.com/appbaseio/dejaVu) to browse data and perform CRUD operations inside an Elasticsearch index.

 ---